-- 1. Start Microsoft Internet Explorer. - 2.
+- Start up the Microsoft Internet Explorer, and then follow the steps below to connect the IP camera. - 2.
 Click on the URL block at the top of the window. - 3.
 Enter the URL address of the IP camera into the URL block and press the "Enter" button to enter the home page. - 4.
 Enter the "User Name" and "Password" in the appropriate spaces. - 5.
-Select "OK".
+Click on the "OK" button to set your entries, and automatically exit the page.